darktasevski/CompSci/Math/ratios_rates_percentages.md

 So, we can see that one ratio is made up of $20$ parts: $10 + 7 + 3$.
 The part to whole ratio of silver parts is $3:20$.

-Now, we can make equival ratio.
-To go to $150$ from $20$ we need to multipy by $7.5$, and to calculate how much silver parts are there we can do:
+Now, we can make equiv. ratio.
+To go to $150$ from $20$ we need to multiply by $7.5$, and to calculate how much silver parts are there we can do:

 $$
 \begin{aligned}